mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Size 0 or 1 Hydrographics 0
 Atmosphere 0, 1, A, B or C –4

-If the planet's atmosphere is not D (or a kind of F that is thick enough to retain water) then also apply DMs for temperature:
+If the planet's atmosphere is notD (or a kind of F that is thick enough to retain water) then also apply DMs for temperature:

 Hot Temperature –2
 Roasting Temperature –6

 HYDROGRAPHICS TABLE

 DigitDigit